tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 MUST check the extension syntactically and abort the connection with a "decode_error" alert if it is invalid.

-Offering a GREASE extension is not considered offering an encrypted SNI for purposes of requirements in {{client-behavior}}.
-In particular, the client MAY offer to resume sessions established without ESNI.
+Offering a GREASE extension is not considered offering an encrypted ClientHello for purposes of requirements in {{client-behavior}}.
+In particular, the client MAY offer to resume sessions established without ECHO.

 # Client-Facing Server Behavior {#server-behavior}